-If you’ve booked your main holiday and are already counting down the days, don’t let it be ruined by leaving it too late to buy travel insurance.
+If you’ve booked a holiday and are already counting down the days, we advise taking the time in advance to buy yourself travel insurance.

-Here we take a look at why you should purchase travel insurance with cancellation cover as soon as you book your holiday.
+Here we will take a closer look at why you should purchase travel insurance that has cancellation cover as soon as you book your holiday.

-Taking out travel insurance when you book your holiday will not cost you any more money, the reason for this is that as long as you’ve ensured cancellation is included, you’ll be protected from the minute you’ve bought it.
+Taking out travel insurance when you book your holiday will not cost you any more money, the reason for this is that as long as you’ve ensured that a cancellation policy is included, you’ll be protected from the minute you’ve bought it.

-For example, it may be that you’ve booked a holiday such as a fishing or shooting and you end up sustaining an injury before you go.
-Your holiday is dependent on you being in good health, yet without cancellation cover you face losing up to 100% of the value of your holiday.
+For example, it may be that you’ve booked a fishing or shooting holiday and you end up sustaining an injury before you go.
+Your holiday is dependent on you being in good health, yet without cancellation cover, you face losing up to 100% of the value of your holiday.

-This is why it really is essential to plan for the unexpected and make sure you are covered.
-Going for the cheapest insurance may be tempting but a couple of extra pounds now could potentially result in you making huge savings in the long run.
+This is why it’s essential to plan for the unexpected and make sure you are covered.
+Going for the cheapest insurance may be tempting, but a couple of extra pounds could potentially result in you making huge savings in the long run.

-For example, we found a single-trip policy to Spain without cancellation or baggage cover for £5.20.
-Adding these on brought the policy up to £16.78, so only an additional £1.58.
+For example, we found a single-trip policy to Spain without cancellation or baggage cover for £15.20.
+Adding these two additional cover options only brought the policy up to £16.78, so only an additional £1.58.

-However, the amount insurers are willing to pay out were you to cancel your trip also varies significantly with amounts ranging from £500 up to £3,000.
+However, the amount insurers that are willing to pay out if you were to cancel your trip also varies significantly, with amounts ranging from £500 up to £8,000.

 Therefore, we highly advise you to do your homework and make sure the cancellation cover is equal to or greater than the price of your trip.

 Read the small print

-While most will cover unexpected events like redundancy, if you fall ill, loss of a family member etc, they are unlikely to cover something you knew was likely to happen ahead of your holiday.
+While travel insurance will cover unexpected events like redundancy, if you fall ill, loss of a family member etc, they are unlikely to cover something you knew was likely to happen ahead of your holiday.
 It is crucial that you always read the small print of any insurance policy.

-Also remember to check how much excess you would have to pay were you to claim for cancellation.
+Also, remember to check how much excess you would have to pay when you want to claim a cancellation.
 This generally starts at around £50 and goes up to £300.

 Finding the best travel insurance deal

-When comparing travel insurance policies, the best advice is to take some time to work out exactly what level of cover you need and don’t let a couple of pounds now mean you are left under-insured when it really counts.
+When comparing travel insurance policies, the best advice is, to take some time to work out exactly what level of cover you need and don’t let a couple of pounds mean you are left under-insured when it really counts.

-One real good source of finding the right insurance is MoneySupermarket’s travel insurance channel which will allow you to compare policies from a number of providers side by side and find the right policy for your needs.
+One really good source of finding the right insurance is MoneySupermarket’s travel insurance, which will allow you to compare policies from a number of providers side by side and find the right policy for your needs.

-And don’t leave it until the last minute – booking in advance won’t cost you any more, yet you’ll be thanking your lucky stars if the unexpected happens and your holiday has to be cancelled.
+And again, we advise you to not leave it until the last minute – booking in advance won’t cost you any more, yet you’ll be thankful if the unexpected happens and your holiday has to be cancelled.

 If you have any more questions on travel cover our contact our expert team on 01603 407596 or by emailing them at email@example.com, and they will be happy to help with your queries.
 If you would like to look at a full list of our tours, you can do so here.